mugwomp93/720x720_overlays/README.md

-**A collection of work-in-progress 720x720 overlays for the RG CubeXX and other devices.
+**A collection of 720x720 overlays for the RG CubeXX and other devices.
 Tested on muOS Pixie.**

 # Contents
 1. [Game Boy Pocket & Light](https://github.com/mugwomp93/720x720_overlays/tree/main#game-boy-pocket--light)